How Long Does The Divorce Process Last?

 Much like child support, these payments help ease the financial hardships of a dependent spouse after divorce.

-When determining spousal support, courts look at, among other factors:
+When determining spousal support, courts look at many factors, including:

 • Length of the marriage.